DhavalDalal/long_story_solution/ReadMe.md

 	You may refer to help on migrating to GSON library in spring Boot and other related articles [here](https://github.com/DhavalDalal/long-story/blob/main/HELP.md#configuring-spring-boot-to-use-gson-instead-of-jackson).

 	#### Story #6 Cache National Stock Service Calls
-	Due to increasing volume of users and the increase in the cost of making API calls to the National Stock Service, the PO has decided to stop real-time calls to the National Stock service for a ticker, instead a call is made only once in a day, i.e., after the close of market.
+	Due to increasing volume of users and the increase in the cost of making API calls to the National Stock Service, the PO has decided to stop real-time calls to the National Stock service for a stock tick, instead a call is made only once in a day, i.e., after the close of market.

 	```
-	In order to reduce the costs of making outbound ticker price calls
+	In order to reduce the costs of making outbound calls for stock ticks
 	And to further increase the response time of the app,
 	I want to implement caching.
 	```